Invisalign Pain Timeline: Day 1 to Week 2 (And How to Get Relief)

 What to Expect

-Invisalign Pain Relief Tips (Summary)
+Invisalign Pain Relief Tips (Quick Summary)

-- Take OTC pain meds (ibuprofen or acetaminophen) as needed
+- Taking OTC pain relief as needed

 Bonus: When to Call Your Orthodontist

-- Sharp or stabbing pain in your teeth or gums
+- Sharp or stabbing pain

-- Bleeding or swelling that doesn’t go away
+- Bleeding or swelling that doesn’t improve

 - Sores or ulcers caused by aligner rubbing